oktadev/spring-boot-ionic-example/DEMO.md

-npm install -g ios-deploy ios-sim ionic build ios cd platforms/ios/ open ionic-auth.xcodeproj
+npm install -g ios-deploy ios-sim ionic build ios cd platforms/ios/ open ionic-beer.xcodeproj
 ```

 Select your phone as the target in Xcode and click the play button to run your app.

 ### Android

-To deploy to the Android emulator, add support for it to the ionic-auth project using the `ionic` command.
+To deploy to the Android emulator, add support for it to the ionic-beer project using the `ionic` command.

 ```
 ionic platform add android